max-pelz/proj-properties-data/README.md

 pip install -r requirements.txt
 ```

 Finally, you need unzip to the raw data onto your machine and point the pipeline to it.
-There's a `.env` file that's pointing to the Downloads folder on my unix machine.
-If you're on unix yourself, simply change the user name, and also change the path should your local database folder be located elsewhere:
+Create an `.env` that's pointing to the folder containing the unzipped .csv files like so:

 ```
 DB_PATH=<absolute path to the folder containing the csv files>
 ```

+The default name of the unzipped folder is `mpe_database_randomized`.

 ## Usage